hpc-carpentry/tuning_lammps/_episodes/01-why-bother-with-performance.md

 You are the code *users*, not code *developers*, to enhance the code performance you need to trigger behaviour in the software that the *developers* will have put in place to *potentially* improve performance.
-To do that you need to know what the triggers are and then try them out with your use case to see if they really do improve performance.
+To do that, you need to know what the triggers are and then try them out with your use case to see if they really do improve performance.

 Some triggers will be hardware related, like the use of OpenMP, MPI, or GPUs.
 Others